f4pga/prjxray/docs/db_dev_process/newpart.rst

    -rw-rw-r-- 1 daniel daniel 13056 Jan  9 09:54 package_pins.csv
    -rw-rw-r-- 1 daniel daniel 18840 Jan  9 09:58 part.json
    -rw-rw-r-- 1 daniel daniel 13099 Jan  9 09:58 part.yaml

-In this case, the tile grid is the same size since it’s the same chip, but the size of the package pins files differs, since there are different numbers of bonded pins.

 Note: These changes/additions under ``database/`` do *not* get checked in.
 They are in the ``prjxray-db`` repo.
 This spot check is to make sure